 Women’s Health: 5 Important Topics You Need To Know

 With the onset of the pandemic, a record number of women left the workforce.
 Many factors were attributed, including the stress of a family at home while juggling the demands of a full-time job.
-According to a study by the American Psychological Association, stress is on the rise for women.
+According to a study by the American Psychological Association, stress is rising for women.
 It stated that 50% of women reported their stress increased in the last five years.
 High-stress levels in women are even attributed to difficulties in conceiving.
 Also, Research even says women are more likely to feel the symptoms of stress than men.

 Depression and Anxiety